Aurelien's mother, a history teacher, who comes from a Sephardic family has devoted her life to bringing awareness to the Holocaust.

 That such music could be written in these conditions is a testament to the resilience and faith of these artists.

 Black Oak is in the process of recording these composers for Cedille Records, releasing the album in 2019.
-The ensemble is committed to sharing this music with the Chicago Community at large, in collaboration with not only Synagogues but also educational centers around Illinois.
+The ensemble is committed to sharing this music with the Chicago Community at large, in collaboration with not only Synagogues but also educational centers, and the rest of the world.

 Our hope is for this project to speak for those who were so brutally silenced during the Pogroms, the Exiles and the Shoah.
 Normal folks suffered, artists suffered, their voices needed to be heard.